AlexGreenLab/TSGEN/README.md

 PARALLEL = 1;
 ANTISENSE = 0;
 ```
-An example syntax would be:
+An example syntax might be:
 `toehold_switch_design_run(8,'my_sequences.csv','SeriesB',0,'Antisense',1)`
 This returns 8 designs of the SeriesA designs for each input sequence in the 'my_sequences.csv' file, as well as their antisense versions.
 It returns 0 SeriesB designs for any of the sequences.